rafeerahman/Shoevintory.js/README.md

 ## Documentation: https://aqueous-garden-18819.herokuapp.com/docs.html

+## Description: This is a small Javascript library that was made to help create frontend inventories for people who might sell or collect sneakers.

 ## Getting started

 To get started, please ensure you have the Shoevintory.js, app.css, and plot.css files in your directory.